hockey player picking a hockey stick in the dressing room

 Recent analysis in stick flex has demonstrated that a lower flex may actually perform better than higher flex.
 Many pro players today have lowered their flex to maximize their shot potential.
 So, when figuring out what flex is best for you, you will want to choose the lowest flex that does not break under your weight and shooting style.

-Stick Breakage—The "Danger Zone"
+Stick Breakage—The "Danger Zone

 Sticks are meant to take as much force that will bend them one inch from their original position.
 But beyond that, sticks may enter a “danger zone,” where they become more and more prone to breakage.
 Using a stick more often can also cause the resin to converge and stiffen.
 In some cases, a manufacturing defect may cause a bubble to form, which could mean early breakage (this is what the warranty is for).
 It may not break right away after the damage, but this is another way for your stick to enter the danger zone, and it could break after the next impact.